 The evil tantric gifted her magical perfume.
 If applied, the princess would fall in love with a wizard and would run away to him.
 A maid understood his wicked plan and as the princess Ratnawati was about to apply the perfume, she threw away the bottle on rocks.

 Must read: Places to Visit in Jaipur

-The magical perfume bottle broke on the rocks and due to its magic the rocks started to roll over towards the tantric.
+The magical perfume bottle broke on the rocks and due to its magic, the rocks started to roll over towards the tantric.
 The cunning tantric understood on seeing rolling boulders that his end was near.

-He cursed the town with same fate.
+He cursed the town with the same fate.
 This caused the rocks to demolish the town and killing everyone instantly including princess Ratnawati.